nationalarchives/ds-wagtail/.github/PULL_REQUEST_TEMPLATE.md

-Related ticket(s):
-- <- Paste ticket URL here ->
+Ticket URL: paste URL here

 ## About these changes

-<- Add human-readable description here ->
+Add a human-readable description here

 ## How to check these changes

-<- Where possible, provide guidance to help your reviewer ->
+Where possible, provide guidance to help your reviewer

 ## Before assigning to reviewer, please make sure you have